Yukon-Literacy-Coalition/ylc_website_v2/src/_caregiver/2022-03-14-partners-for-children.md

 ---
 title: Partners for Children
 isArchived: false
-description: Partners for Children was if for all Yukon children under the age of six, and their adults.
+description: Partners for Children is for all Yukon children under the age of six, and their adults.
 They offer workshops, information for parents and practitioners, work with licensed childcare and fill gaps and connect programs.
-thumbnail: /uploads/screen-shot-2022-03-14-at-10.57.58-am.png
+thumbnail: /uploads/screen-shot-2022-03-14-at-11.09.38-am.png
 contentBlocks:
   - contentBlock:
       downloads: []